marlondias/sakila-rest-api/README.md

 # Sakila RESTful API

 RESTful API for manipulating movie information.
 Based on the structure from Sakila database.

-(project is incomplete, and so is this description)
+(Project is incomplete, and so is this description)

 ## Contributing

 Thank you for considering contributing to this project.
 However, it is just a proof of concept for educational purposes and pull requests might be ignored.
 Feel free to fork it.

 ## Licenses